Laurent Warlouzet

 Laurent Warlouzet (born 1978) is a French academic who is currently Professor of European History at Paris Sorbonne University.

 Background

 Professor Warlouzet was educated at Paris 4 University.
 He was appointed associate professor at the Université d'Artois and subsequently full professor at University of the Littoral, before moving to Sorbonne University in 2019.
 He held postdoctoral fellowships at the European University Institute in Florence and at LSE, where he taught in the MSc History of International Relations.
+He co-lead with Kiran Klaus Patel the Franco-German research program ELEMENT on the history of European environmental policies (1980-2000).